-NEVER use an open flame of any kind to test this unit.
-You might accidentally damage or set fire to the unit or to your home.
+installed, and test again.
+If the unit still does not alarm, replace it might accidentally damage or set fire to the unit or to your home.
 The built-in test switch accurately tests the unit's operation as required by Underwriters Laboratories, Inc. (UL).
-NEVER use vehicle exhaust!
-Exhaust may cause permanent age and voids your warranty.